kottans/frontend/tasks/react-redux.md

 ### Resources

-We had a lot of reading resources about React & etc. at last [task #15](https://github.com/kottans/frontend/blob/master/test15.md).
+We had a lot of reading resources about React & etc.
 But if you don't sure at component lifecycle yet, try to read this [article](https://habr.com/post/358090/).